Wilko: Canadian investor in last-ditch talks over chain

 A spokesperson for PWC said that they have been working "relentlessly" to secure a sale of the business and talks are continuing with a number of parties.

-PWC added: "As administrators we're intent on achieving the best outcome for everyone involved while preserving as many jobs as possible and adhering to our statutory duty to act in the best interests of the creditors as a whole."
+PWC added: "As administrators we're intent on achieving the best outcome for everyone involved while preserving as many jobs as possible and adhering to our statutory duty to act in the best interests of the creditors as a whole.

 "It would be inappropriate to comment on individual bidders or interested parties at this stage in the process."